5.4.4 Legislation on Morally Controversial Issues

 “Since it decriminalised all drugs in 2001, Portugal has seen dramatic drops in overdoses, HIV infection and drug-related crime.”

-● the point at which the rights of an unborn child become comparable to a mother’s rights: perhaps the moment when it would be capable of surviving outside the mother’s womb;
+● A compromise on abortion might be the point at which the rights of an unborn child become comparable to a mother’s rights.
+This might be the moment when it would be capable of surviving outside the mother’s womb.

-● a restricted list of recreational drugs, with the appropriate warnings (as is widely the case for tobacco).
+● A restricted list of recreational drugs could be legalised with the appropriate warnings (as is widely the case for tobacco).

 This is not to say that abortion, assisted suicide, euthanasia and drug-taking are morally right.
 It is an acknowledgement that they are contested and that blanket prohibitions are an inappropriate use of legal power.